 - Reinforces team and collaboration skills when working together in groups (if you have multiple children)

-- Busy bins are great activities to easily bring on car trips or vacations
+- Busy bins are great activities to bring on car trips or vacations easily

 What do I use for a busy bin?